-We've all heard of Halley's Comet, which is also known as Comet Halley or 1P/Halley, but what do we really know?
+We've all heard of Halley's Comet, also known as Comet Halley or 1P/Halley, but what do we really know?

 The mission of this site is to thoroughly explore a comet that once every 75 to 79 years has captured the imaginations of, and at times terrified, our ancestors.
 We'll compare long-forgotten historical observations of Comet Halley alongside modern discoveries courtesy of organizations like NASA and JPL.
 The site contains fascinating images, accounts and facts for Comet Halley including its size, orbital path, confirmed naked eye appearances dating back to 240 BCE, the biography of astronomer Edmond Halley, a detailed account of the U.S. Spacecraft that helped determine the comet's chemical composition and dimensions during a fly-by in 1986 and the passage of Earth through its "poisonous" tail in 1910, which sparked a run on gas masks and "comet pills".